A3onn/mapptth/README.md

 - [ ] Create logo (maybe)

-- [ ] Use only getopt to parse arguments

 - [ ] Use regex in filters (disallowed paths, allowed paths, etc...)

+- [X] Use only getopt to parse arguments

+- [X] GraphViz support to generate graphs

 - [X] Output to file